 Lindsay campaigned on personality disorders, autism and complex mental health needs because she lived and died with them.
 Our aim is to identify effective ways of helping those with similar problems.
-We will:

 - commission much needed research on these hugely underfunded topics

 - ensure the research is founded upon the needs of people living with personality disorders, autism and/or complex mental health needs

 - lobby for policy and practice changes to help more people live happy, healthy lives

 We are working with the McPin Foundation, as they are experienced in conducting mental health research that puts people with lived experience of mental health problems at the heart.
 Together we will engage people, clinicians and professionals to refine the research scope, ensure it is relevant to the wider research landscape and has a positive impact on improving experiences of mental health care.

 Every penny we raise goesto a restricted fund hosted by McPin Foundation, who will provide research expertise and administrative support.
 We share updates with our donors on how the money is being spent and any research findings through our newsletter.
 Please join the newsletter mailing list to “Get our Updates”